-Note: This interview was originally published in the November 2016 issue of our premium newsletter – Value Investing Almanack (VIA).
+Note: This interview was originally published in the December 2016 issue of our premium newsletter – Value Investing Almanack (VIA).
 To read more such interviews and other deep thoughts on value investing, business analysis and behavioral finance, click here to subscribe to VIA.

 “I wish I could talk to this guy,” I told my wife when I read Ben Graham’s The Intelligent Investor first time sometime in 2005.

 “But he is dead, right?” she said.

 “Oh, not Graham,” I exclaimed, “But Jason Zweig who has edited this version of Graham’s book.”

 “I am sure you would one day,” she said with an air of confidence.
 But I junked her thoughts saying, “Why would he even want to talk to me?”

 Well, I had this discussion in mind when I wrote to Mr. Zweig in mid-October last year to request him for an interview for our Value Investing Almanack newsletter.
 I knew it was a shot in the dark, something I had not done for a long-long time after missing a few such shots in the dark on stocks I lost money owning.